-Many administrative functions will continue to be suitable for home working, as well as some primary care and outpatient-facing roles, which may be able to carry on undertaking clinical consultations remotely.
+Many administrative functions will continue to be suitable for home working, as well as some primary care and outpatient-facing roles, which may be able to conduct clinical consultations remotely.
 Organisations should still work with managers, trade unions, occupational health, and health and safety teams to identify specific roles or tasks which are suitable for home working.
 Employers may consider redeploying staff from ‘at-risk’ groups to work in roles which are more suitable for home working than their substantive role.

 Employers still have a duty of care to employees when working from home, including ensuring appropriate health and safety arrangements.
 However, the usual health and safety assessments may be impractical at short notice so, in the absence of this, employers should provide employees with detailed guidance and advice.
 The Health and Safety Executive provides guidance on risk assessments for home workers, including a checklist for display screen equipment.